igorbasko01/igorbasko01.github.io/_posts/2024-09-03-orangepi-android-flash-linux.markdown

 - [ ] Review the Conclusion draft and finalize it
 - [ ] Update the `date` field to the current date
 - [ ] Update the `published` field to `true`

 ## Overview
+In this post I will share with you how to flash an Android OS image on an Orange Pi 5b board using a Linux host.

+Which apparently is not that straightforward...

 ## The Challenge
 ### Updating the Orange Pi Android Source Code (only on Linux)